iRipVanWinkle/codeception-migration/README.md

 ## Config

  * `configFile` *required* - the path to the application config file.
 File should be configured for test environment and return configuration array.
- * `migrationPath` *required* - the path to your migrations folder.
+ * `migrationPath` - the path to your migrations folder.
 May use yii2 alias.
+ * `migrationNamespaces` - list of namespaces containing the migration classes.
+May corresponds with the [autoloading conventions](https://github.com/yiisoft/yii2/blob/master/docs/guide/concept-autoloading.md) of Yii.
  * `entryUrl` - initial application url (default: http://localhost/index-test.php).
  * `entryScript` - front script title (like: index-test.php).
 If not set - taken from entryUrl.